gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 This was encouraging because I executed my first script in erlang, but as I said before, I immediately discarded it because I could not find within the docs a way to include external dependencies in our script.
-Theoretically we wont need any dependency to make a request thanks to inets but we'll need for sure to decode json and for the templating engine 💆🏽‍♂️..
+Theoretically we wont need any dependency to make a requests thanks to inets but we'll need for sure to decode json and for the templating engine 💆🏽‍♂️..

 ## Moving to rebar3

 Ok, that was useful.
-No joking, it was, sometimes you just need to get started and then you just end up where you wanted 🫶.
+No joking, it was, sometimes you just need to get started, and then you just end up where you wanted 🫶.
 My most immediate thought after this dead end was to look at `rebar3`.
 If you come from elixir I am sure that you have seen rebar from time to time, but if